 At any Receipt Point where an OBA does not apply, Shippers’ Receipt Quantities will be calculated by the Gas Transfer Agent in accordance with the relevant GTA.

-Under any GTA the aggregate of Receipt Quantities allocated to Shippers at a Receipt Point must equal the metered quantity of Gas at that point on that Day, provided that the GTA will set out the rules the Gas Transfer Agent will use to determine each Shipper’s primary allocation of such metered quantity.
+Under any GTA the aggregate of Receipt Quantities allocated to Shippers at a Receipt Point must equal the metered quantity of Gas at that point on that Day, provided that the GTA will set out the rules the Gas Transfer Agent will use to determine each Shipper’s primary allocation.

-Each Shipper and First Gas shall ensure that every GTA to which each is a party includes a commitment by the Gas Transfer Agent to use reasonable endeavours to notify First Gas in writing of each Shipper’s Receipt Quantities within the times posted by First Gas [on OATIS].
-First Gas must give Shippers at least 10 days’ notice of any change to such times.
+Each Shipper and First Gas shall ensure that every GTA includes a commitment by the Gas Transfer Agent to use reasonable endeavours to notify First Gas in writing of each Shipper’s Receipt Quantities within the times posted by First Gas on OATIS.
+First Gas must give Shippers at least 10 days’ notice of any change to those times.

-First Gas will be the Gas Transfer Agent unless all Shippers agree in writing to appoint a replacement and First Gas considers any such replacement will properly fulfil the Gas Transfer Agent’s role.
+First Gas will be the Gas Transfer Agent unless all Shippers agree in writing to appoint a replacement and First Gas considers that the replacement will properly fulfil the Gas Transfer Agent’s role.
 Any replacement Gas Transfer Agent appointed in accordance with this section 6.5 will retain that role unless all Shippers and First Gas appoint another replacement in accordance with this section 6.5.
-Any Shipper using a Receipt Point must agree to recognise and accept the Gas Transfer Agent at that Receipt Point.
+Any Shipper using a Receipt Point must agree to the Gas Transfer Agent at that Receipt Point.

 Secondary Trading of Gas

-Any Shipper who receives a primary allocation of Gas at a Receipt Point pursuant to section 6.3 may sell or transfer any amount of such Gas at that Receipt Point (or in the relevant Receipt Zone) to another Shipper, and the two parties (as transferor and transferee) will determine the rules to be applied by the Gas Transfer Agent to determine the quantities of Gas transferred pursuant to such sale or transfer.
+Any Shipper who receives a primary allocation of Gas at a Receipt Point pursuant to section 6.3 may sell or transfer any amount of that Gas at that Receipt Point (or in the relevant Receipt Zone) to another Shipper, and the two parties (as transferor and transferee) will determine the rules to be applied by the Gas Transfer Agent to determine the quantities of Gas transferred pursuant to that sale or transfer.

-Subject to section 6.8, any Shipper, OBA Party (at either a Receipt Point or a Delivery Point) or First Gas may buy or sell Gas via a Gas Market.
+Subject to section 6.8, any Shipper, OBA Party or First Gas may buy or sell Gas via a Gas Market.

-Transmission Charges are payable in respect of all Gas purchased by an OBA Party at a Delivery Point via a Gas Market, for transmission of the Gas to the relevant Delivery Point.
-Where the OBA Party is not itself a Shipper, it must arrange for a party who is a Shipper to transmit the Gas on its behalf.
+Transmission Charges are payable in respect of all Gas purchased by an OBA Party at a Delivery Point via a Gas Market, where that Gas is shipped to the relevant Delivery Point.
+Where the OBA Party is not a Shipper, it must arrange for a Shipper to transmit the Gas on its behalf.

 Delivery Quantities under an Operational Balancing Agreement